 - Mixing time is 30 to 60 seconds

-- Cement should be used mmediately because the working time is short.
+- Cement should be used immediately because the working time is short.

 - Working time – 2.5 Minutes

-- The cement is no longer usable when it looses its lustre or start to “cobweb”
+- The cement is no longer usable when it loses its luster or start to “cobweb”

 - Setting time is 6 to 9 minutes